 World Baton Twirling Day

-While we were at the competition, Adaline Bebo, Miss Fort Worth 2017 and a world championship baton twirler announced World Baton Twirling Day.
+While we were at the competition we heard an announcement about World Baton Twirling Day.
 The event was held on April 10, and was designed to raise awareness about the sport of baton twirling.

 During the heyday of baton twirling, there were as many 1 million girls taking lessons and twirling across America.
 In 2001, that number declined to between 150,000 and 200,000.
-(Source: Lubbock Online) Today, twirling, which is now referred to as a sport, is slated for a big comeback thanks to advocacy campaigns organized by the World Baton Twirling Federation in coordination with the the National Baton Twirling Association and the United States Twirling Association.
+(Source: Lubbock Online) Today, twirling, which is now referred to as a sport, is building toward a comeback thanks to advocacy campaigns organized by the World Baton Twirling Federation in coordination with the the National Baton Twirling Association and the United States Twirling Association.

 Why Did Baton Twirling Decline in Popularity?